mmtk/mmtk-core/docs/userguide/src/portingguide/concerns/address-based-hashing.md

 The VM also needs to decide the location of the extra hash field.
 It is usually placed at the beginning or at the end of an object, as shown in the diagram below.
-Regardless of the position of the hash field, the `ObjectReference` of an object usually points at the usual object header.
-In this way, ordinary fields can be accessed at the same offset from the `ObjectReference` regardless of whether or where the hash field has been added.
-The start of the object, however, may no longer be the same as he `ObjectReference` in some layout designs.
+Regardless of the position of the hash field, the `ObjectReference` of an object usually points at the object header.
+In this way, the header and ordinary fields can be accessed at the same offsets from the `ObjectReference` regardless of whether or where the hash field has been added.
+The starting address of the object, however, may no longer be the same as he `ObjectReference` in some layout designs.
+Therefore, the VM binding needs to **implement `ObjectModel::ref_to_object_start` and handle the added hash field correctly**.

 ```
                                    │ObjectReference